schnerring/schnerring.github.io/content/blog/deploy-azure-virtual-desktop-avd-using-terraform-and-azure-active-directory-domain-services-aadds/index.md

 ## Understanding VM Extensions

-To figure out the required VM extension, I used the AVD wizard of the Azure Portal.
-During the _review + create_ step, I downloaded the ARM template and reverse-engineered them.
+To figure out the required VM extensions, I used the AVD wizard of the Azure Portal.
+During the _review + create_ step, I downloaded the ARM template and reverse-engineered it.

-Sometimes, creating complex deployments via Azure Portal look like black magic.
+Sometimes, creating complex deployments via Azure Portal feels like magic.
 Backtracking the generated ARM templates is something I like to do to get a deeper understanding of what's happening under the hood.
 It's usually my initial step when trying to terraformify something for the first time that I can't find good examples of elsewhere.

 You can find the AVD ARM templates on official Azure GitHub [github.com/Azure/RDS-Templates/ARM-wvd-templates](https://github.com/Azure/RDS-Templates/tree/master/ARM-wvd-templates).
-The VM templates reside in the `nestedtemplates` directory [containing the VM extension resources that we replicated with Terraform](https://github.com/Azure/RDS-Templates/blob/9a443a5d4e29304247ae8d9b1bcddd504f8bd72e/ARM-wvd-templates/nestedtemplates/managedDisks-galleryvm.json#L460-L533):
+The VM templates reside in the `nestedtemplates` directory [containing the VM extension resources that we want to replicate with Terraform](https://github.com/Azure/RDS-Templates/blob/9a443a5d4e29304247ae8d9b1bcddd504f8bd72e/ARM-wvd-templates/nestedtemplates/managedDisks-galleryvm.json#L460-L533):

 ```json
     {